aseidelo/BrWac2Wiki/README.md

 # BrWac2Wiki
 Official repo for the dataset BrWac2Wiki.
 Contains scripts for the generation of the dataset.

+__The challenge: Generate Brazilian Wikipedia articles from multiple website texts!__

 This is a dataset for multi-document summarization in Portuguese, what means that it has examples of multiple documents (input) related to human written summaries (output).
 In particular, it has entries of __multiple related texts from Brazilian websites__ about a subject, and the summary is the __Portuguese Wikipedia lead section on the same subject__ (_lead_: the first section, i.e., summary, of any Wipedia article).
 Input texts were extracted from BrWac corpus, and the output from Brazilian Wikipedia dumps page.